 Business Analysis Deliverables List For Software Development Projects

-Having an IT project manager involved in a project implies the opposite of what most business people are used to thinking, by saying: "Let's start from the business analysis stage."
-This is because business analysis in software development is not only about business itself.
+Having an IT project manager involved in a project implies the opposite of what most business people are used to thinking.
+You may say: “Let’s start from the business analysis stage.”

 The story below will help you to understand what I am talking about.

-Sam, the managing director at San Francisco mall, was meeting with Oliver, the IT project manager at a software development company.
+Sam, the managing director at a San Francisco mall, was meeting with Oliver, the IT project manager at a software development company.

 “We are looking to build a smart parking solution for the mall.”

-1. The system should track available and occupied parking slots and show users available places.
+1. The system should track available and occupied parking spaces and show users which spaces are available.

-2. Users should have a mobile app installed in order to search for available slots, automatically charging them once they choose a suitable place.
+2. Users should have a mobile app installed to search for available spaces, automatically charging them once they choose a suitable location.

 “As we’d like to launch it this year, let’s start the development process quickly.
 What kind of budget we should allocate for this solution?” – Sam said.

 “That’s great, Sam.
 Should we outline requirements for the first rough version of a system, and we will start as soon as possible?” – Oliver asked.

-"But I've just listed them all, haven't I?" - Sam asked a bit astonished.
+“I just listed them all, didn’t I?” – Sam asked a bit astonished.

 It’s all based on a true story.
 We face such cases quite often—the absence of requirements influences the success of a software development project.

 Next comes the business analysis process in the context of designing the software product.
 It's not only about the creation of initial documentation to launch software product development.
 So, in what way can BA (business analyst) bring value to the project?

 First and foremost, business owner might have a few concerns about the structure of the workflow, the timeline, the connection with the team and the general ability of the company to understand business goals in combination with technical aspects of implementation.
 For this reason BA analyzes, structures and supplements the client’s view of the project so that it`s clear both for the team and for the client.